How CMS Will Calculate Your 2021 Star Rating

 Step 1: Hospitals submit data to CMS quality programs.

-You, as a hospital, go about your business of submitting measures to the CMS quality programs: Hospital IQR, ORQ, HRRP, HAC Reduction and HVBP programs.
+You, as a hospital, go about your business of submitting measures to the CMS quality programs: Hospital IQR, OQR, Readmission Reduction, HAC Reduction and HVBP programs.

 Step 2: CMS identifies which measures will be used to calculate the score.

 CMS selects which measures they will use to make the Star Rating score.
-In 2021 they have identified 51 quality measures.
+They have identified 51 quality measures.
 You can find the measures on the QualityNet website.

 Step 3: CMS standardizes the measure scores

 CMS takes your hospital’s performance on those CMS-selected measures and standardizes the measure score so it makes sense in the overall equation.
 Think about an inverse measure where lower scores are better.
 You wouldn’t want that score to count against a total score, so they standardize all measure scores.
 This method of standardizing is called Z-scoring.

 A Z score is statistical technique.
 It’s a standard deviation score which shows the amount of variation in a dataset.
 For the Overall Star Rating, Z-scores were produced by subtracting the national mean score from each hospital’s measure score and dividing that by the standard deviation across hospitals.
 Standard deviation is a number that measures how far data values are from their average.